RuthOkorie/HealthCare-Analysis-Project/README.md

 - 1.Medical Condition by Gender: This visual categorizes medical conditions by gender, providing valuable insights into health issues more prevalent among the male gender, such as Asthma, Cancer, Diabetes and Hypertension.

-- 2.Admission Type by Severity: Here, admission types are segmented by severity, where Elective admission equals 1, Urgent admission equals 2 and Emergency admission equals 3.
-From the analysis, the Elective admission type happens to be the most severe of all the admission types with a total number of 18.7 thousand patients recorded.
+- 2.Medical Condition by Severity:
+This visual breaks down medical conditions by their severity levels.
+From my analysis, the medical condition that is more prevalent in patients is Arthritis, making it the top on the list.
+About 9,308 patients suffer from this medical condition.

+- 3.Admission Trends:
+This visual captures admission trends, allowing the identification of high-traffic periods and hospital's admissions peak.
+From my observation, year 2020 has the highest admission rate with records of 11,307 Patients intake.

-- 3.Medication and medical condition:
+- 4.Medication and medical condition:
 This chart shows the relationship between medications prescribed and their associated medical conditions.
 Aspirin appears to be the most commonly used medication for the treatment of various medical conditions.

+- 5.Admission Type by Severity: Here, admission types are segmented by severity, where Elective admission equals 1, Urgent admission equals 2 and Emergency admission equals 3.
+From the analysis, the Elective admission type happens to be the most severe of all the admission types with a total number of 18.7 thousand patients recorded.

+- 6.Medical Condition by Admission Type:
+This visual groups medical conditions by admission types (such as, emergency, elective, urgent), which helps in highlighting Elective as the admission type with the highest number of medical conditions.

-- 4.Discharge trends:
+- 7.Discharge trends:
 The Discharge Trends visual highlights patient discharge patterns over time.
 This metric indicates year 2020 as the highest discharge trend with 11.3 thousand discharge records.

-- 5.Admission Trends:
-This visual captures admission trends, allowing the identification of high-traffic periods and hospital's admissions peak.
-From my observation, year 2020 has the highest admission rate with records of 11,307 Patients intake.

-- 6.Medical Condition by Severity:
-This visual breaks down medical conditions by their severity levels.
-From my analysis, the medical condition that is more prevalent in patients is Arthritis, making it the top on the list.
-About 9,308 patients suffer from this medical condition.

-- 7.Medical Condition by Admission Type:
-This visual groups medical conditions by admission types (such as, emergency, elective, urgent), which helps in highlighting Elective as the admission type with the highest number of medical conditions.

-- 8. Admission Type Trends by Month:
+- 8.Admission Type Trends by Month:
 The Admission Type Trends by Month visual shows how each admission type varies across different months.
 It provides valuable insights into the cyclical nature of hospital admissions while highlighting the various admission types, their number of intakes and the months it occurred, making 'August' the month with the highest total admission at 4.81 thousand.

 ---